dignissimus/presearch/README.md

 # presearch
-A python program to query programs via syntax
+A python program to query scripts via syntax